 The idea of free college might seem a little crazy, but some US higher education institutions were founded on the principle that education should be available to everyone.
-These free online learning courses are an excellent opportunity for anyone with big dreams and a small budget.
+These free web development courses are an excellent opportunity for anyone with big dreams and a small budget.

 Explore some free, accredited online courses offered by major educational institutions below to learn more.

 There are many reasons to enroll in free, accredited online programs.
 Maybe you want to gain new skills without pursuing a full degree program or explore new interests.
 Read on to learn more about why you might want to take an online course.

 Online courses are an excellent opportunity to learn a new skill.
 Many top universities offer short courses on a wide range of subjects, from computer skills to medical skills and everything in between.

 If you look around, you will undoubtedly find a class that interests you.
 Interest alone is certainly a good enough reason to register for a course, but you can also take a class that will directly further your career.

 Additionally, you may find a class that will help you refresh an existing skill.
 If you got a certificate or degree a while ago and want to get updated, then an accredited, free online course might be right for you.